 During the Event

 Help Your Listeners.
 That’s your single task as a panelist.
 Here are some practical ways to help:

 - If you’re sitting behind a table, sit on the edge of your chair, which brings your energy forward.

 - Use body language whether you are standing or sitting.

 - Talk with both the moderator and the audience, not just the moderator.

-- Keep it near your mouth; don’t wave it around.
+- Keep the mic near your mouth; don’t wave it around.
 If the mic is on a stand, keep close to it so everyone can hear your pearls of wisdom!

 - If there’s a planned segment when you’ll be speaking solo, ask for a lapel mic.
-The mic will free you up to use body language and connect with your audience.
+That type of mic will free you up to use body language and connect with your audience.